 Lucky Number Slevin

 Providing the screenplay for this flick was Jason Smilovic.
-Prior to this his only writing credits were some episodes for the shorted lived television series ‘Karen Sisco’.
+Before this, his only writing credits were some episodes for the shorted lived television series ‘Karen Sisco.’
 This is the only feature film script since he returned to TV after this film.
-He has a strong ability to tell a story but the setup here does tend to get away from him rather quickly.
-It is a case where the author is trying too hard to be witty; a problem that has hit a good number of script writers since the advent of Quentin Taratino.
-His ‘Pulp Fiction’ and ‘Reservoir Dogs’ were modern masterpieces with their quick paced dialogue juxtaposed against graphically violent images.
+He has a strong ability to tell a story, but the setup here does tend to get away from him rather quickly.
+It is a case where the author is trying too hard to be witty; a problem that has hit a good number of scriptwriters since the advent of Quentin Tarantino.
+His ‘Pulp Fiction’ and ‘Reservoir Dogs’ were modern masterpieces with their quick-paced dialogue juxtaposed against graphically violent images.
 There is a reason why plot devices such as ‘wrong place wrong time’ and ‘mistaken identity’ are so often used; they work with the audience.
 It allows the writer to take some regular, reasonable guy and shove him into the most unreasonable of circumstances.
-This is the case here but Smilovic paints himself into a corner with an excessive number of plot twists.
-They occur so often that the audience is numbed and the element of surprise for the most part is lost.
-A story like this depend a lot of the audience and their ability to suspend belief.
-If real criminals acted like this there would be no need for an organized crime task force in the police department.
+This is the case here, but Smilovic paints himself into a corner with an excessive number of plot twists.
+They occur so often that the audience is numbed and the element of surprise, for the most part, is lost.
+A story like this depends a lot of the audience and their ability to suspend belief.
+If real criminals acted like this, there would be no need for an organized crime task force in the police department.
 The genre straddles too many types of film from mystery to thriller with a touch of farce thrown in.

-Director Paul McGuigan has learned a lot from Taratino but has a way to go to be anywhere in the same league.
+Director Paul McGuigan has learned a lot from Tarantino but has a way to go to be anywhere in the same league.
 One thing you have to give to the man is his has flair to his style.
 This goes a very long way to sell the flick to the viewers.
 McGuigan has a pleasing way of handling his camera working well with cinematographer Peter Sova.
 Together they provide a visually interesting movie.
 Transitions between scenes are usually not something that the audience notices.
-In this case they are creative and assist dividing the flow of the film in a natural way.
+In this case, they are creative and assist in dividing the flow of the film naturally.
 This is a quickly paced movie which does work against it when it comes to the audience trying to piece together the numerous plot elements and characters.
 A few of the choices for setting the scene may seem incredibly busy.
 If you notice there are wall coverings used that seem very complicated in their pattern.
 This does appear to be part of McGuigan highly visual style.
-True to the format of Taratino the story is told with a certain degree of non linearity.
-There are flashbacks that are used to provide the exposition and even start the film in motion.
+True to the format of Tarantino the story is told with a certain degree of nonlinearity.
+Some flashbacks are used to provide the exposition and even start the film in motion.

 Slevin Kelevra (Josh Hartnett) is staying at the apartment of his friend, Nick Fisher (Sam Jaeger) when there is a knock on the door.
 He meets Nick’s overly enthusiastic neighbor Lindsey (Lucy Liu).
 Slevin explains that Nick is not there and the door was open when he got there.
 Lindsey seems upset that Nick is missing.
-Shortly there after Slevin is kidnapped by Sloe (Mykelti Williamson) and Elvis (Dorian Missick); two thugs that look like they are directly from central casting.
-He is taken before a powerful crime lord, The Boss (Morgan Freeman).
+Shortly after that Sloe kidnaps Slevin (Mykelti Williamson) and Elvis (Dorian Missick); two thugs that look like they are directly from central casting, he is taken before a powerful crime lord, The Boss (Morgan Freeman).
 They believe that Slevin is Nick and they want the money he owes them.
-Since there is no available money of the amount they demand the Boss offers Slevin as Nick a way out.
-He has to murder Yitzcok (Michael Rubenfeld) the gay son of a Jewish rival crime lord known as the Rabbi (Ben Kingsley).
-Slevin is naturally upset not wanting to kill someone but the alternative of his death for Nick’s debt is even less attractive.
-Unknown to him the Boss plans to have both Slevin/Nick and Yitzcok dead and make it look like a murder suicide.
-Nick was not very good with money management.
-He owed the Boss $96,000 and soon Slevin discovers he was into the Rabbi an additional $33,000.
-Slevin really needs to consider some new friends.
-There is a lot going on here so you do have to pay a lot of attention to the plots as they weave together.
+Since there is no available money of the amount, they demand the Boss offers Slevin as Nick a way out.
+He has to murder Yitzchok (Michael Rubenfeld), the gay son of a Jewish rival crime lord known as the Rabbi (Ben Kingsley).
+Slevin is naturally upset not wanting to kill someone, but the alternative of his death for Nick’s debt is even less attractive.
+Unknown to him the Boss plans to have both Slevin/Nick and Yitzchok dead and make it look like a murder-suicide.
+Nick was not very good at money management.
+He owed the Boss $96,000, and soon Slevin discovers he was into the Rabbi an additional $33,000.
+Slevin needs to consider some new friends.
+A lot is going on here, so you do have to pay a lot of attention to the plots as they weave together.

 This is an amazing cast.
 Harnett is one of the brightest actors on the scene today.
 He can pull off the average guy in trouble bit extremely well.
 Lui is one of those actresses who are not only beautiful but talented in most genres.
 She can handle the thriller portion of the film but does great in providing comic relief.
 Then there are two master class actors; Freeman and Kingsley.
 Both are exceptional as always although this is not the best vehicle to showcase their considerable abilities.

 The new Blu-ray release by the Weinstein Company and Genius Productions is fantastic.
 The 1080p video is remarkably clear and vivid.
 The lossless True HD audio will give your home system a real workout.
-There are also a number of extras provided.
-There are two commentary tracks.
-The first features Lui, Smilovic and Harnett.
+There are also some extras provided.
+There are two commentary tracks — the first features Lui, Smilovic, and Harnett.
 The second is the director going through many of his stylistic choices.
-There is an alternate ending, some deleted scenes, a making of featurette and a chat with Hartenett and Lui.
+There is an alternate ending, some deleted scenes, a making-of featurette and a chat with Hartnett and Lui.
 This is a good choice for that Saturday evening movie night.